milestesta/RMT_Tokamak/README.md

-# RKT_Tokamak
+# RRT_Tokamak
-Welcome to the RKT Tokamak Code, by Kieran Reising, Joe Roll and Miles Testa
+Welcome to the RRT Tokamak Code, by Kieran Reising, Joe Roll and Miles Testa